zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ## GOALS:

+### HIGHEST PRIORITY
+- fix editing interface: the obstacles you see yourself drawing must be the same as the obstacles that get added to the world

+ok so it thinks the center is where the upper left of canvas was: e.g. (500, 100)... then it flips width and height.
+So you intended it to start with left upper at (500, 100), but it shows up as having its center there.
+The math here is easy.

+### HIGH PRIORITY
 - add completions etc to FAVES and MYWORLDS (and default to 0)
+- look into coloring things individually with Matter.Render
+- EDIT should keep track of whether user came from MY WORLDS (vs saved worlds), because in that case should be a post rather than a put route, i think
+- Should be two buttons in EDIT: SAVE and POST (which takes to Titling modal)
+- to start we could just do an ng-show on the NEW OBSTACLE thing rather than a modal, to avoid the new-controller problem that everyone seems to be having
+- finish drawing onto all the canvases stuff, for FAVES and MYWORLDS, and add OBSTACLES, etc.... (angles will be slightly tricky, will need matrices??)
+- add two kinds of simulation button: with cannonballs, or with many random balls
+- add ORDERBY to mYWORLDS AND FAVS so that they show up in same order always, as with all worlds

+### LOW PRIORITY
+- Make cards clickable so you can blow them up to like double size and center in screen
 - finesse timing to tenth of a second
 - get MY best time for FAVES
 - figure a better way to freeze the timer on completion